Module 1

 Four foundational pillars that form the bedrock of conscious facilitation

-Introduction to Transcendent Psychology & the Tree of Life
+Introduction to Transcendent Psychology & Integration

 The Facilitator as Presence: Holding, Not Fixing